Tone woods for electric guitars

 Wenge

-Botanical name: Millettia laurentii is a very exotic and very expensive hardwood native to western Africa.
-It is used by some Custom guitar builders for bodies, necks and fingerboards, particularly for bass guitars.
+Botanical name: Millettia laurentii is a very heavy density hardwood which is native to western Africa.
+It is also very expensive.
+Wenge is used by some Custom guitar builders for bodies, necks and fingerboards, particularly for bass guitars.
 It is very dark with lots of brown streaks.
 Wenge is a lot more porous than other woods and is thus much harder to work with.
 The dust of this wood is also extremely hazardous to one's health and personal protective equipment and other dust removal systems are essential in any workshop that uses this wood.
-I confess I have never used this wood.
-To me it looks like figured ash with a dark stain.
+I confess I have never used this wood and I really don't know too much about it.
+To me it looks like what you could achieve with figured ash that has been finished with a dark stain.
+From sources I have found, Wenge apparently trims some high overtones like Rosewood does, while resonating more fundamental mids and low mids.

 Paulownia

-Botanical name: Paulownia tomentosa, also called Empress Wood or Kiri (桐) in Japan, is a nice-sounding, extremely light-weight Asian hardwood which started to filter its way from China and Japan into into the western world beginning in the early 2000s.
-Rising costs and restrictions on other traditional tone woods has intensified the need for good alternatives.
 Paulownia is native to China and is also cultivated extensively in Japan and Korea.
 It has been used in Asia for hundreds of years to make high-quality traditional musical instruments (including the Japanese koto.)
-Paulownia is the fastest growing hardwood species in the world, taking only 5-7 years from planting to harvesting (as opposed to 35+ years for mahogany.)
-Because of its fast cultivation it is at the top of the list as a solution for world reforestation projects.
+Paulownia is the fastest growing hardwood species in the world, taking only 5-7 years from planting to harvesting (as opposed to 35+ years for mahogany and other timber trees.)

-Tonal properties: It is used in guitar manufacturing for electric guitar bodies and has a sound similar to poplar.
+Tonal properties: It is used in guitar manufacturing for electric guitar bodies and has a flat-EQ sound similar to the tonal properties of Poplar.

 Agathis

 Botanical name: Agathis is called Kauri in New Zealand and Australia.
 There are 21 species and it only grows in Australia, New Zealand, New Caledonia, Fiji, Vanuatu, Solomon Islands, Philippines, and on the island of Borneo.
 Its timber has many uses.
-When I was a boy back in New Zealand Kauri was used for everything.
-It was considered cheap and nasty and something you would practice on if you were a wood worker.
+When I was a boy back in New Zealand, Kauri was used for everything.
+It was considered "cheap and nasty" and only a practice wood, or for hobbyists.
 I don't know why this wood would be used as a tone wood.
 It's soft, has no figure, is ugly and purportedly sounds dull and lacking in sustain.
-Realistically a "poor man's" tone wood.
-Apparently it is used in some Tokai guitars.
-An electric guitar made of Kauri will require serious corrective measures to try and make it sound passable.
+In the context of guitar manufacturing, I would want to call this a "poor man's tone wood."
+I have never used it.
+Apparently, it is used in some Tokai guitars.
+An electric guitar made of Kauri will require serious corrective measures to try and make it sound any good.
 Why bother?
-The only thing going for this wood it is that some Kauri obtained from swamps in New Zealand is 50,000 years old and has become fossilized, which produces some unusual figure that some people might find attractive.
-Maybe good for carvings or ornaments but not as a tone wood.
-If you want figure, choose somethings else.
+The only thing going for this species is that some Kauri obtained from swamps in New Zealand is 50,000 years old and has become fossilized, which produces some unusual figure that some people might find attractive.
+Maybe good for carvings or fancy furniture.
+If you want a guitar that sounds good with nice figure, choose something else.

 Tonal properties: dull, lacking sustain